jonnycundall/comms-platform/src/main/tut/docs/events.md

 The `TriggeredV3` event has the following fields:

 * `metadata` - This includes a unique ID for the comm and a DeliverTo (either the ID of the customer you wish to send the given comm to, or the contact details if the comm recipient does not have a Salesforce account).
-The fields are documented in the [Avro schema](https://github.com/ovotech/comms-kafka-messages/tree/master/schemas).
+The fields are documented in the [source code](https://github.com/ovotech/comms-kafka-messages/blob/master/modules/core/src/main/scala/com/ovoenergy/comms/model/MetadataV2.scala) and in the Avro schema (available in the schema registry).
 * `templateData` - This is the customer-specific data you want to use to fill in the placeholders in your comm template. **Note:** If you fail to fill in all the placeholders in the template, your comm will not be sent!
 * `deliverAt` (optional) - If you want to schedule the comm to be sent in the future, use this field to specify the delivery time.
 See the [scheduling](scheduling.html) page for more details.
 * `expireAt` (optional) - If your comm is time sensitive, you can use this field to specify the latest delivery time.
 See the [scheduling](scheduling.html) page for more details.